4 Testing Refactoring Rules

 4.3 Test Statements

-The resyntax/test language supports three types of test statements:
+The resyntax/test language supports four types of test statements:

 test statement